Harris Teeter: Founding and early days

 Harris was instrumental in the permanent placement of kindergartens in the South Carolina public school system, and supported the effort to turn Charleston College into what is known today as the College of Charleston.

-In 1939, Willis L. Teeter, who also worked for A&P at its Mooresville, North Carolina store, with his brother Paul, who was also working for A&P, borrowed $1,700 to open Teeter's Food Mart on Main Street in Mooresville, North Carolina.
+In 1939, Willis L. Teeter, who also worked for A&P at its Mooresville, North Carolina store, with his brother Paul, who was also working for A&P, borrowed $1,700 to open Teeter's Food Mart on Main Street in Mooresville.
 A&P was closing its doors in Mooresville and agreed to lease the location to the Teeter brothers.
 The first Teeter Food Mart opened on July 15, 1939.
 Teeter's was a family-run operation.
 Teeter was the manager, Paul (Bill), his brother was the produce manager, and Teeter's wife, Sylvia, also worked at the store.
 Paul's wife, Mildred, later joined the staff as a bookkeeper as the Teeter stores expanded.
 The Teeter brothers believed in exceptional customer service, even having home delivery service.
 Because of their standards of providing great customer service and only the best products, they saw sales rise quickly.
 Teeter based all he would do on the Golden Rule: Treat others as you would have them treat you.

 In 1946, the Teeters moved from downtown to a larger location to keep up with demand.
 The Teeters were leaders in installing the first automated doors and check-outs in North Carolina.
 In July 1953, the Teeters opened their second store in Lincolnton, North Carolina.
 At this point the Teeters had become a household name.
 Lines of eager shoppers wrapped around the new store in anticipation of being one of the first customers in Teeters' second location.
 The Teeters' success continued to grow and by 1957 their third store opened in Newton, North Carolina, a fourth in Cornelius, a fifth in Hickory, and a sixth opened in Morganton, North Carolina, in November 1958.

 After opening his sixth store Teeter joined the NC Food Dealers Association.
 At one of the Food Dealers meetings, Teeter met Harris.
 The two men decided that working together would increase the financial strength of the two supermarkets, allow them to grow more rapidly, and decrease operating costs.
 W. L. Teeter and W. T. Harris agreed to merge and did so in November 1959 to become Harris Teeter Supermarkets.
 The merger of 15 stores collectively became official in February 1960.
 The new company became the largest independent grocery organization in the Carolinas.